Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Numerical Experiments

 Figure \ref{fig:budgeted_demand_covering} shows the results on demand covering instances with budgeted uncertainty sets.
-For budgeted uncertainty sets, piecewise affine policies perform worse than affine adjustable policies throughout all instances, which again can be explained by Proposition \ref{pro:aff_leq_pap}.
+For budgeted uncertainty sets, domination-based piecewise affine policies perform worse than affine adjustable policies throughout all instances, which again can be explained by Proposition \ref{pro:aff_leq_pap}.
 Notably, PAPBT even performs worse than constant policies on most instances.
-In this setting, piecewise affine policies remain better only from a solution time perspective, as they still solve by orders of magnitude faster than affine policies.
+In this setting, domination-based piecewise affine policies remain better only from a solution time perspective, as they still solve by orders of magnitude faster than affine policies.
+Also, TLIFT does not yield any improvements over AFF.

 While in this set of experiments piecewise affine policies do not show the same improvements in the objective over affine adjustable policies, they still perform slightly better with hypersphere uncertainty on larger instances.
 Also, they still solve by orders of magnitude faster, which makes them an attractive alternative for large-scale optimization in practice.